Shruti3004/Funding-Blocks/README.md

 <a id=about-the-project></a>

 # 🔎 About the Project

-[Funding Blocks](https://funding-blocks.netlify.app/) is the First of it's kind Decentralised donation app.
+[Funding Blocks](https://funding-blocks.netlify.app/) is the First of it's kind decentralised donation app.
 It eliminates majority of obstacles and risk factors that we face while Donating relief funds.
 It ensures the transparency in a trustless environment, enabling rapid action to any disaster in the world.

 <a id=built-with></a>

 ### Built With

 -   React
 -   Bootstrap
 -   Tezos
 -   SmartPy

 <a id=wheres-the-problem></a>

 # ❓ Where's the Problem?

-* People donate less
+-   People donate less
-  * **No trust** on the organisations
+    -   **No trust** on the organisations
-  * They don’t get anything in return
+    -   They don’t get anything in return
-* Sometimes It takes **weeks** to raise the minimum amount needed
+-   Sometimes It takes **weeks** to raise the minimum amount needed
-  * Average person gets aware in around 24 hours
+    -   Average person gets aware in around 24 hours
-  * Spreading awareness consumes majority of time
+    -   Spreading awareness consumes majority of time
-  * Some people are ready to contribute but don’t have funds on time
+    -   Some people are ready to contribute but don’t have funds on time
-* What if they raised 100k but only used 80k?
+-   What if they raised 100k but only used 80k?
-  * No one knows
+    -   No one knows
-  * But the donors have a **right to know**
+    -   But the donors have a **right to know**

 <a id=presenting-funding-blocks></a>

 # 🎁 Presenting Funding Blocks

-* Donors can raise fund before a calamity has occurred
+-   Donors can raise fund before a calamity has occurred
-  * They get Certificate for donation as NFT
+    -   They get Certificate for donation as NFT
-  * Funds cannot be stolen
+    -   Funds cannot be stolen
-  * They cannot be withdrawn without any need
+    -   They cannot be withdrawn without any need
-* Total amount collected is always transparent
+-   Total amount collected is always transparent
-  * The total time can be just a couple of minutes
+    -   The total time can be just a couple of minutes
-  * Donors vote for the amount to be withdrawn
+    -   Donors vote for the amount to be withdrawn
-  * Amount withdrawn is fully transparent
+    -   Amount withdrawn is fully transparent

 <a id=how-it-works></a>

 # 🤔 But, how does it work?

 <img src="./demo/Workflow.png" align="center" width="720px">

 <a id=funds-transfer></a>

 ## Funds Transfer -

-* Donors vote for the withdraw amount
+-   Donors vote for the withdraw amount
-* The voting process continues until
+-   The voting process continues until
-  * 25% of the total donors have voted or
+    -   25% of the total donors have voted or
-  * 50% have downvoted it
+    -   50% have downvoted it
-* If ≥  50% have downvoted, the Funding Block is canceled
+-   If ≥ 50% have downvoted, the Funding Block is canceled
-* Else, the funds are transferred to the organisation.
+-   Else, the funds are transferred to the organisation.

 <a id=key-differentiators></a>